Thermochromism: Applications in buildings

 Thermochromic materials, in the form of coatings, can be applied in buildings as a technique of passive energy retrofit.
 Thermochromic coatings are characterized as active, dynamic and adaptive materials that can adjust their optical properties according to external stimuli, usually temperature.
-Thermochromic coating modulate their reflectance as a function of their temperature, making them an appropriate solution for combating cooling loads, without diminishing the building's thermal performance during the winter period.
+Thermochromic coatings modulate their reflectance as a function of their temperature, making them an appropriate solution for combating cooling loads, without diminishing the building's thermal performance during the winter period.

 Thermochromic materials are categorized into two subgroups, dye-based and non-dye-based thermochromic materials.
 However, the only class of dye-based thermochromic materials that are widely, commercially available and have been applicated and tested into buildings, are the leuco dyes.